OpenZeppelin/ethernaut/client/src/gamedata/en/descriptions/levels/doubleentrypoint_complete.md

 Congratulations!

-This is the first experience you have with a [Forta agent](https://docs.forta.network/en/latest/).
+This is the first experience you have with a [Forta bot](https://docs.forta.network/en/latest/).

-The Forta Protocol has two main components – agents and nodes.
-Agents are scripts that look for certain transaction characteristics or state changes (e.g. anomaly detection) on smart contracts across any Layer 1, Layer 2, or sidechain.
-Nodes run agents against each block of transactions.
-When the agents detect a specific condition or event, the network emits an alert which is stored on IPFS and linked on a public blockchain.
-Forta also maintains an automated public registry of all alerts, and anyone interested in the security of a contract can consume relevant alerts via the explorer or API.
+Forta comprises a decentralized network of independent node operators who scan all transactions and block-by-block state changes for outlier transactions and threats.
+When an issue is detected, node operators send alerts to subscribers of potential risks, which enables them to take action.

-The presented example is just for educational purpose since Forta agents are not modeled into smart contracts.
-This level showcases how they can be used to be alerted and react to observed events.
+The presented example is just for educational purpose since Forta bot are not modeled into smart contracts.
+In Forta, a bot is a monitoring service that raises alerts of specific events happening, but it is not meant to trigger automatic actions as a consequence of such alerts.
+In this level, the bot's alert effectively trigger a revert in the transaction, deviating from the intended Forta's bot design.

-Agent heavily depends on contract's final implementations and some might be upgradeable and break agent's integrations, but to mitigate that you can even create a specific agent to look for contract upgrades and react to it.
+Detection bots heavily depends on contract's final implementations and some might be upgradeable and break bot's integrations, but to mitigate that you can even create a specific bot to look for contract upgrades and react to it.
 Learn how to do it [here](https://docs.forta.network/en/latest/quickstart/).

 You have also passed through a recent security issue that has been uncovered during OpenZeppelin's latest [collaboration with Compound protocol](https://compound.finance/governance/proposals/76).